EL-BID/OSS_policies/docs/en/index.md

 ## 🧭 Structure

 Policies are categorized by **policy type**, not by country.
 Each linked page includes:

 - A short explanation of the policy type
-- Key features or innovations
+- A link to the official government source
-- A link to the official government source (when available)
+- Policy Excerpt

 ## 📂 Policy Categories